 But first, why is it important to write one?
 You are quitting, after all.
 Who needs ‘em!?

 Just to be safe, I recommend writing a resignation letter no matter how formal or informal the job was.

 My first job was as a hostess at a Mexican restaurant.
 I was 16 and picked up the role for some extra summer cash.
 Once the school year began, I became too busy with after-school theatre rehearsals and had to let go of my commitments to the restaurant and its customers.

-My parents had me write a resignation letter and put in my two weeks.
+My parents had me write and turn in a two-weeks notice letter.
 I had chosen to leave the company on my own volition and wanted to make sure we maintained a good relationship.
 As a teenager, I knew it was important to have viable references on my resume.
 Not only was a letter of resignation good professional practice, but it meant my hard-earned connections would be more likely to speak positively of my performance later on.

 I went on to work at Sonic Drive-Thru the next summer (no, I did not rollerblade), and believe you me, that reference really meant something to my new manager.

 The two-week notice rule is not always best practice for employees who are being mistreated.
 If you’re leaving a company that has not cared for your well-being, it’s likely your resignation will be immediate.

 This is something worth thinking long and hard about.
 Do you need that reference later on?
 Or do you have a new job lined up and you’re all ready to walk out the door?
 While hate-quitting can feel great in the moment, you’re the only one who can judge whether it would come back to haunt you or not.